OriolAbril/gsoc2019_blog/_posts/2019-07-20-half-gsoc-reached.markdown

 addition to the models in ArviZ, I also tested the functions manually on these examples.
 I do not plan on stopping here however.
-I will check repos and packages that use ArviZ, PyMC3 or PyStan and analyze the robustness of their workflow and try to apply all the functions implemented there and extend the model and MCMC checking performed.
-This could achieve two goals, it could make these algorithms more known, and it will most probably help in finding bugs and improving the documentation.
+I will check repos and packages that use ArviZ, PyMC3 or PyStan and analyze the robustness of their workflow.
+Then, I will try to apply all the functions implemented in these repos and extend the checks performed on the model and the MCMC samples.
+This could achieve two goals,
+it could make these algorithms more known and it will most probably help in finding bugs and improving the documentation.

 ### Future work